Bilmokhtar23/abu-dhabi-rental-predictor/README.md

 ```bash
 python scripts/train_stacked_ensemble.py
 ```
 This takes ~2-3 minutes and creates the model files needed for predictions.
+The script will train a stacked ensemble of XGBoost, LightGBM, and CatBoost models, achieving ~94% R² accuracy on test data.

 ### 3. Launch the Web Application
 ```bash